kfollmer24/kfollmer24.github.io/index.md

 ---

 # <span style ="color:indigo">**Girls Tryouts: Dec 5,6,7 from 4:00 to 5:45PM**</span>
+# <span style ="color:blue">**Boys Tryouts: Dec 11,13,14 from 4:00 to 5:45PM**</span>

 ## <span style ="color:gray">**Get Forms From and Return to Mr. Simcha in the gym**</span>

-* We will have one practice before Winter Break on Monday, Dec.
-11th from 4:00 to 5:45.
-After the break, practices will be every Monday/Thursday with optional open gym/shootaround time on Friday
+* After the break, Girls practices will be every Monday/Thursday with optional open gym time on Friday
+* Boys Practices will be every Tue/Wed with optional open gym time on Friday
 * [Eligibility Requirements](https://washingtonms.seattleschools.org/student_activities/athletics)
     1. Completed Athletic Registration Form
     2. Physical Registration Form